Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 Vemik peeked over the mountain of jerky pouches in his arms, threw his friendliest fang-filled grin, and immediately returned his attention to gathering as many meaty snacks as he could hold.

 "Yes!
 But, he is young, too.
-Sometimes, does not know what is *important* in life…"
+Sometimes, does not know what is *important* in life..."

 Yan even waggled his heavy brow, which Ten’Gewek normally didn’t do; he was doing it *just* for her.
 Jesus, he was laying it on thick.

 Her expression said it all, though.
 Yan was somehow making progress.
-Julian would never have called him handsome, not considering his total lack of a nose, his huge sharp fangs and his unquestionably alien face… but charisma, it seemed, transcended species.
+Julian would never have called him handsome, not considering his total lack of a nose, his huge sharp fangs and his unquestionably alien face... but charisma, it seemed, transcended species.

 Vemik, of course, either didn’t notice or didn’t care what Yan was up to: he had other things on his mind.
 "Yan!
 We should get something for Chimp!"